CHEMeDATA/CHEMeDATA.github.io/chemisty_object.md

 ## Relevance

-The (chemistry) object carries information that can be seached for by
+The (chemistry) objects carry information that can be seached for used by
 - humans to be learned, taught, cited, or used in other ways
 - computers to be integrated into database, or any used in any type of processing.

+Facilited the *use* is the key aspect of open and [FAIR](https://www.go-fair.org/fair-principles/) data.